 Intro to UX Design Free Online | General Assembly

-The goal of this General Assembly free online workshop is to get you prepared for the UX Design Immersive bootcamp and to give students a solid grounding in UX design.
+The goal of this General Assembly free online workshop is to get you prepared for the UX Design Immersive bootcamp and get a solid grounding in UX design without having to shoulder the General Assembly cost.
 This online workshop introduces new UX designers to design leadership and the decision-making process.
 Classes in topics like prototyping, wireframing, usability testing, and user research are available during the bootcamp.

 UX Courses | IDF